 BT shares are popular with many investors.
-It’s a big company; a market leader in a safe, steady industry which is relatively insulated from economic turbulence.
-Most of the time that’s the sort of thing I go for as well.
+It’s a market leader in a safe, steady industry which is relatively insulated from economic turbulence.
+Most of the time, that’s the sort of thing I go for as well.
 Safe, steady companies, preferably with high yields and high returns without high risks.

 So when a subscriber recently asked me for my opinion on BT, I thought I’d crunch some numbers to see how the shares stand up under closer scrutiny.